MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/projects/oj.md

 ## Setting up the Simulation
 ### Geometry Modeling
-Was not too difficult, did it quickly in Fusion 360.
+Wasn't too difficult, did it quickly in Fusion 360.
 Not going to worry too much about it now, just want to run something first, then I’ll make it better.

 ### Meshing
 Found this *very* useful video on [importing Ansys Fluent meshes to OpenFoam](https://www.youtube.com/watch?v=dUme0MUoqbk).